Cetinje: Administrative and operational bodies

 Administrative and operational bodies of local administration are secretaries, administrations, directorates, managements and services.
 There are six secretariats in the Old Royal Capital Cetinje: The Secretariat for Local Government, the Secretariat of Finance and Enterprise Development, the Secretariat of Spatial Planning and Environment Protection, the Secretariat for Utilities and Transport, the Secretariat for Culture and Sport and The Secretariat for Social Affairs and Youth.
 Other administrative bodies are Management of public revenue, Directorate for Property, Directorate of Investment and Development and Center for Information System.
 Operational bodies are Mayor's Service, Service of Chief Administrator, the City Manager's Service, Public relations Bureau, Common Affairs Service, Protection service and Communal Police.

 Municipal Parliament (2021–2025)

 Skupština Prijestonice Cetinje is the Parliament of Old Royal Capital Cetinje.
-Local parliament is made up of 33 deputies, or odbornici (councillors) in Montenegrin.
+Local parliament is made up of 33 deputies, or odbornici (councillors) in Serbian.
 It is elected by universal ballot and is presided over by a speaker called the Predsjednik Skupštine (President of Parliament).

 The composition of the parliament as of 2021 is as follows: